 Before we talk about how to spend tax refund, let’s discuss how much you are overpaying.

-While this isn't something many people want to deal with, it is important.
+While this isn’t something many people want to deal with, it is important.
+This is something I wished I knew much sooner.

 Simple reason why… YOUR HARD EARNED MONEY is not earning you anything.
 In actuality, the money is decreasing in value due to inflation.